 - The General Fund is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund. - The Cooperative Activities Fund combines the International Academy and Student Intervention Program.
 The fund's purpose is to account for the revenue and expenditures for operating a countywide International Academy, as well as operating the School District's Student Intervention Program.
-Its primary revenue sources are tuition from other school districts, a portion of the School District's non-homestead tax millage, and the county-wide enhancement millage revenue. - The 2015 Refunding Series B Fund is a debt service fund that is used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on the related bond issue. - The 2018 Building and Site Series 1 Fund is a capital projects fund that is used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, and equipment; technology upgrades; and remodeling and repairs, in accordance with the related bond issue.
+Its primary revenue sources are tuition from other school districts, a portion of the School District's non-homestead tax millage, and the county-wide enhancement millage revenue. - The 2018 Building and Site Series 1 Fund is a capital projects fund that is used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, and equipment; technology upgrades; and remodeling and repairs, in accordance with the related bond issue.